 South Bend joins Indiana cities with smoking bans for bars

 The expanded South Bend smoking ban ordinance was approved in March and will take effect Tuesday.
-A state law adopted in 2012 prohibits smoking in most indoor workplaces, including restaurants; but it exempts bars, private clubs and casinos.
+A state law adopted in 2012 prohibits smoking in most indoor workplaces, including restaurants.

 Comments